Friedrich482/php-fullstack-app/README.md

 ### Login Page : Features

 1. This page have two many fields :
    - Username
    - password (has hide/show password)
-2. A forgot password link that lead to another page to reset the password
+2. A forgot (link to the forgotten password section) password link that lead to another page to reset the password
 3. A link to send the user to the register page if he is not registered yet

 ## Register Page

 As the login page, it is also responsive and will adapt depending of your screen

 // images of register page.
 One for :

 - Small screens